facebook/react-native-website/docs/scrollview.md

 ### `disableScrollViewPanResponder`

-When true, the default JS pan responder on the ScrollView is disabled, and full control over touches inside the ScrollView is left to it's child components.
-This is particularly useful if snapToInterval is enabled, since it does not follow typical touch patterns.
-Do not use this on regular ScrollView use cases without snapToInterval as it may cause unexpected touches to occur while scrolling.
+When true, the default JS pan responder on the ScrollView is disabled, and full control over touches inside the ScrollView is left to its child components.
+This is particularly useful if `snapToInterval` is enabled, since it does not follow typical touch patterns.
+Do not use this on regular ScrollView use cases without `snapToInterval` as it may cause unexpected touches to occur while scrolling.
 The default value is false.

 | Type | Required |
 | ---- | -------- |